 [Section 109 amended by No. 50 of 2003 s.
 64(3).]

-110. Destruction of documents
+110. Destroying document to prevent access, offence

 A person who conceals, destroys or disposes of a document or part of a document or is knowingly involved in such an act for the purpose (sole or otherwise) of preventing an agency being able to give access to that document or part of it, whether or not an application for access has been made, commits an offence.

 Penalty: $6 000.